Jurassic World Dominion: Cast

 Scott Haze also appears as Rainn Delacourt, a poacher who captures Maisie and Beta for Biosyn; Dichen Lachman appears as Soyona Santos, a dinosaur smuggler; Kristoffer Polaha appears as Wyatt Huntley, a CIA officer working undercover as one of Delacourt's men; Caleb Hearon appears as Jeremy Bernier, a CIA analyst; Freya Parker appears as Denise Roberts, a Biosyn employee; Varada Sethu appears as Shira, a Fish & Wildlife officer, and Dimitri "Vegas" Thivaios appears as a Maltese mercenary.
+OutsideXboxs Jane Douglas appears in a cameo role as a Biosyn scientist.

 Production

 Development

 During early conversations about Jurassic World (2015), executive producer Steven Spielberg told director Colin Trevorrow that he was interested in having more films made.
 In April 2014, Trevorrow announced that sequels to Jurassic World had been discussed.
 He said that they wanted to create something "less arbitrary and episodic", which could "potentially arc into a series that would feel like a complete story".
-Trevorrow, later asked how much planning he had put into a trilogy while he was filming Jurassic World in 2014, replied that he knew where the story would end.
-He said that planning the beginning, middle, and end of the trilogy ahead of time "is crucial to a franchise like this if you really want to bring people along with you and make sure they stay interested.
+Later, when Trevorrow was asked how much planning he had put into a trilogy while he was filming Jurassic World in 2014, he replied that he knew where the story would end.
+He said that planning the beginning, middle and end of the trilogy "is crucial to a franchise like this if you really want to bring people along with you and make sure they stay interested.
 It needs to be thought through on that level.
-It can't be arbitrary [...] the earlier Jurassic Park movies had pretty clear definitive endings.
+It can't be arbitrary [...]
+The earlier Jurassic Park movies had pretty clear definitive endings.
 They were much more episodic."

-In May 2015, Trevorrow expressed his desire to have different directors work on future films, believing that others could bring different qualities to the series: "I think this is one of those franchises — like Mission: Impossible and like what they're currently doing with Star Wars — that is going to really benefit from new voices and new points of view. […] down the line, looking at the way that franchises have been working, I'm pretty confident this is the right answer for this one.
+In May 2015, Trevorrow expressed his desire to have other directors work on future films, believing they could bring different qualities to the series: "I think this is one of those franchises—like Mission: Impossible, and like what they're currently doing with Star Wars—that is going to really benefit from new voices and new points of view. […] Down the line, looking at the way that franchises have been working, I'm pretty confident this is the right answer for this one.
 We need to keep it new and keep it changing and constantly let it evolve."
-He said that the series would not always be about a dinosaur theme park, and future films could explore the concept of dinosaurs and humans co-existing.

-Jurassic World producer Frank Marshall confirmed plans for a third Jurassic World film later in 2015, and Universal Pictures chair Donna Langley said that Trevorrow and Spielberg had a story idea for the film.
+He said that the series would not always be about a dinosaur theme park, and future films could explore the concept of dinosaurs and humans coexisting.Jurassic World producer Frank Marshall confirmed plans for a third Jurassic World film later in 2015, and Universal Pictures chair Donna Langley said that Trevorrow and Spielberg had a story idea for the film.
 Chris Pratt, who played Owen in Jurassic World, was signed for future films in the series.
 Trevorrow said that the friendship in Jurassic World between Owen and Barry (played by Omar Sy) could continue into the sequels.
 He also said that Bryce Dallas Howard's character, Claire, would evolve the most during the Jurassic World trilogy.